 France is romantic

 What is France famous for?
 Romance!
 Despite being rude, smelly, and provocative, France also has a reputation for being romantic.
-Paris is known as the City of Love, and France and French are reputed to be one of the most romantic countries and languages in the world.
+Paris is known as the City of Love, and France and French is reputed to be one of the most romantic countries and languages in the world.
 Many towns look romantic thanks to their historic buildings.

 French play the accordion

-French music is a lot more than the accordion.
-I bet many foreigners may not know that the famous Daft Punk are French but can recognize French music if it has an accordion.
-It’s often the main instrument used in the background music of any movie presenting Paris.
-Funny fact, the accordion was invented in Austria, and French musicians aren’t using it that much nowadays.
-After the wars in the 1900s, the “bal musette”, a dance party with accordion, became increasingly popular in France.
+Funny fact, the accordion was invented in Austria, and French musicians aren’t using it much nowadays.
+After the wars in the 1900s, the “bal musette,” a dance party with an accordion, became increasingly popular in France.
 The dances with the accordion music were easy and fun.
 It started to lose popularity in the 60s, though.

 France has picturesque villages